ceri-num/uv-larm/challenge/kick-off.md

 ![](https://cdn.myminifactory.com/assets/object-assets/579fca2a374fc/images/720X720-7a4418213f3ce580bb21f641c36650bd5eb8cdb3.jpg)

-Challenges are proposed to increase sequentially the complexity of the expected solution, but first the students have to structure their works environment...
+Challenges are proposed to increase sequentially the complexity of the expected solution, but first the students have to structure their developping environment...

 ## Create a group

 As a first move, you have to constitute a group of 2 developers.
-Record the created group on a shared document: [2022-2023 groups](https://partage.imt.fr/index.php/s/CJgSK6W8izdZKDi)
+Record the created group on a shared document: [2023-2024 groups](https://partage.imt.fr/index.php/s/CJgSK6W8izdZKDi).

 - Create on items in the enumerate list per groups
 - Record the name of the machine you use and the names of each member of the group.